The size of your success is measured by the strength of your desire and how you handle disappointment along the way.

 What are the facts and tangible things that I will need to work through?

-In order to solve this problem successfully, you will need to cultivate optimism, patience, gratitude, and enthusiasm.
-You will need to be adaptable and flexible in your approach, and you will need to persevere up until the moment you successfully attain your desired outcome.
-On top of all this, find time for laughter.
-Laugh at your disappointments.
-See the humorous side of the situation.
-This will help relax you, and may even stimulate your creativity moving forward.
+To solve this problem successfully, you will need to cultivate optimism, patience, gratitude, and enthusiasm.
+You will need to be adaptable and flexible in your approach, and you will need to persevere until your desired outcome is achieved.

 Step 5: Modify Your Expectations and Objectives

-The final step is to modify your expectations and objectives.
-Modifying your expectations will help you to see things more clearly and realistically.
-Modifying your objectives will come as a result of your adjusted expectations.
-Maybe you were initially reaching too high, too quickly.
+It’s very possible that you initially aimed a little too high and too quickly.
 A modified objective will provide you with a realistic target you can work towards.
-Then once you hit that target you can raise the bar higher the next time around.
+And, of course, once you hit that mark you can then raise the bar higher the next time around.

-What to do in the Moment of Disappointment
+What to do in the Midst of Disappointment

 Calm Yourself Down